salian/covid-vaccine-booking/README.md

 | | |
 |:-------------------------:|:-------------------------:|
 | <img src="https://user-images.githubusercontent.com/83712877/117325821-b5a58c00-aeae-11eb-8156-2ea585a77834.png" alt="image" width="300" /> <br> Using IFTTT: This number must match the number you enter while running the script. |<img src="https://user-images.githubusercontent.com/3753228/117948585-e4988380-b32e-11eb-9837-9abdda21c23e.png" alt="image" width="300" /> <br> CowinOTPRetriever App: Make sure the switch is flipped on. |

+   Also ensure your phone is not in battery saving mode or suspending the app when in the background.